glfrazier/StateMachine/README.md

 # StateMachine

-A State Machine (Mealy) builder, with associated DSL to define the state machine.
+A State Machine (Mealy) builder and execution engine.

 A Mealy state machine is one whose outputs depend on the current state and the inputs.
 So, each state transition is a 4-tuple: (current state, input, output, next state).